 I also plan to make this with scallops – either small bay scallops, which just need a quick sauté before they are set aside to rejoin the pasta and sauce later.
 Or, big fat sea scallops would be a huge treat.
 Sear those for about 3 minutes on each side, until just cooked through, and then just place them on top of the sauced pasta at the end.

-And there are plenty of times where dried herbs are just as good as fresh, in some cases even better (slow simmered stews and sauces and such), here you must use fresh.
+And there are plenty of times when dried herbs are just as good as fresh, in some cases even better (slow simmered stews and sauces and such), here you must use fresh.
 The minute you taste this, you’ll understand why.
 The mix of basil and parsley is refreshing and smells like a garden exploded in your kitchen.

-Other Shrimp Recipes to Try:
+Other Shrimp Recipes to Try

 - Shrimp Lo Mein